Jimexist/Jimexist.github.io/_posts/2016-06-27-an-instagram-downloader.markdown

 Although mostly accessed via its app, Instagram does have a [website version](https://instagram.com).
 It's a good starting point.
 However it's quite troublesome to write a crawler as the website only lazy-loads the urls and images when you scroll down, and those image urls are initially loaded via JavaScript/JSON, not via HTML.

-Since the moment I realize I want to save certain photos, there are already there, rendered into HTML tags, so I did some digging:
+Since the moment I realize I want to save certain photos, they are already there, rendered into HTML tags, so I did some digging:

 ```js
 // Hoping this jQuery query does not break too often.